Skip to main content

 snowflakeaircon.sg

-Error keeps returning after drain clearing: sagging pipe trapping sludge
+Error returns after drain clearing: sagging pipe traps mud

 The A3 error came back within weeks of every drain clearing.
 When a fix keeps failing, the real blockage is rarely where the last person cleaned.
-The drain pan and trap were not the problem here.
-A sag in the drain line was.
+The problem was not the drain pan or trap, but a sag in the drain line.

 Case summary